Push (2009 film)

-Push is a 2009 American superhero thriller film directed by Paul McGuigan and written by David Bourla.
-Starring Chris Evans, Dakota Fanning, Camilla Belle, and Djimon Hounsou, the film centers on people with superhuman abilities who band together to take down a government agency that is using a dangerous drug to enhance their powers in the hope of creating an army of super soldiers.
-The film was released on February 6, 2009, by Summit Entertainment and Icon Productions.
-It grossed $48.9 million and critical reception was mostly negative.
+Push is a 2009 American science fiction action-thriller film starring Chris Evans, Dakota Fanning, Camilla Belle, and Djimon Hounsou.
+Directed by Paul McGuigan, the film centers on people with superhuman abilities who band together to take down a government agency that is using a dangerous drug to enhance their powers in the hope of creating an army of super soldiers.
+The film was released in the United States on February 6, 2009, by Summit Entertainment and Icon Productions.
+It grossed $48.9 million, and the critical reception was mostly negative.

 Plot

-Since 1945, various countries have set up Divisions to track, categorize and experiment on people with psychic abilities to turn them into soldiers.
-10 years ago, two Movers, Jonah Gant and his young son Nick, are pursued by the U.S. Division.
+Since 1945, various countries have set up Divisions to track, categorize, and experiment on people with psychic abilities to turn them into soldiers.
+10 years ago, two Movers, Jonah Gant and his young son Nick, were pursued by the U.S. Division.

 Jonah instructs Nick to help a girl who gives him a flower in the future.
 A team led by Division agent Henry Carver, a Pusher, kills Jonah, but Nick escapes.

 In the present, the U.S. Division has developed a drug that can boost psychic abilities, but all test subjects died until Pusher Kira Hudson/Hollis successfully adapted to it.
 She steals a syringe of the drug and flees, aided by another woman in the facility.
 Carver orders the Division to capture Kira and retrieve the syringe.

 Meanwhile, Nick has moved to Hong Kong, a common hiding place for psychics.
 Nick's powers are blunted from rare usage, and he incurs debt when his powers fail to help him cheat in gambling.
-Division Sniffers Mack and Holden visit Nick to look for Kira but find no trace.
+Division Sniffers Mack and Holden visit Nick to look for Kira, but find no trace.

-Nick is visited immediately after by Cassie Holmes, a 13-year-old moody teenage Watcher, who also wants him to help find Kira.
-At a market, they are confronted by a triad, who are also looking for Kira.
+Nick is visited immediately after by Cassie Holmes, a 13-year-old moody teenage Watcher, who also wants him to help her find Kira.
+At a market, they are confronted by Triads, who are also looking for Kira.

-The Triad Bleeders wound Nick, so Cassie calls in a favor from Stitch Teresa Stowe to heal him.
-He realizes Cassie is the girl he is supposed to help.
-Mack and Holden capture Kira in Hong Kong, but she Pushes Mack to kill Holden who kills his brother and escapes.
+The Triads Bleeders wound Nick, so Cassie takes him to a traditional healer.
+Only to be surprised by a favor from Stitch Teresa Stowe, who arrives to heal him due to having known Cassie's mother.
+Nick realizes Cassie is the girl he is supposed to help.
+Mack and Holden capture Kira in Hong Kong, but she Pushes Mack to kill Holden, who kills his brother and escapes.
 Carver dismisses Mack, but he insists on continuing, so Carver Pushes him to kill himself.

 Nick and Cassie track down Kira with the assistance of Shifter Hook Waters and Sniffer Emily Wu.
+Nick and Cassie are surprised to learn they were looking for someone Nick has a past with, but Kira knew she would encounter Nick.
 Kira has hidden the syringe and had Wiper Wo Chiang erase her memory of its location, protecting it from Division agents.